nilearn/nilearn/doc/supervised_learning.rst

 ====================

 `Supervised learning <http://en.wikipedia.org/wiki/Supervised_learning>`_
-is focussed on predicting on output value.
+is focused on predicting an output value.
 In NeuroImaging it is often used in the context of *decoding*: predicting behavior from brain images.
 It may also be useful for diagnostic.